paolamgarrido/E4_Paradigm/README.md

 ## Tests

 To test the application, please download a zip of this repository.
-Next, open the HTML file and click on the chatbot icon located at the bottom left corner.
+Next, open the HTML file and click on the chatbot icon located at the bottom right corner.

 ![image](https://github.com/paolamgarrido/E4_Paradigm/assets/111533069/811f898e-a110-4924-8375-196fcdc65bd7)